tramitit/guides/en/slovakia/change_of_name.md

 ---
-title: "Change of Name"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Slovakia"]
+categories:
-meta_title: ""
-description: "This is a guide on how to formally go through a name change in Slovakia."
+- Slovakia
+date: '2024-06-07'
+description: Learn how to legally change your name in Slovakia.
+Find out who needs it, required documents, step-by-step procedure, costs, and provider information.
 draft: false
+meta_title: 'Slovakia Name Change Process: Requirements and Steps'
+title: 'Slovakia Name Change Process: Requirements and Steps'
-translationKey: "slovakia-change_of_name"
+translationKey: slovakia-change_of_name
 ---

 ## Description
 ### What is it?